iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 In conclusion, while automation is a powerful tool, it's not a panacea.
 A balanced, thoughtful approach that leverages both manual and automated processes is often the most effective strategy.

 ## Code structure

 How you structure your code affects many aspects of how well IaC may work for you.
 Here's a more detailed look at how to approach this:

 ### Modularity

 Modularity is key in IaC.
 It promotes code reuse through the DRY (Don't Repeat Yourself) principle.
 However, creating excessive abstractions can lead to complexity, so it’s essential to balance reuse with the AHA (Avoid Hasty Abstractions) principle.
-Additionally, modules facilitate separation of concerns, allowing teams to focus on specific parts of the infrastructure without being overwhelmed by unrelated details.
+Additionally, modules facilitate the separation of concerns, allowing teams to focus on specific parts of the infrastructure without being overwhelmed by unrelated details.

 ### Monorepo vs Multirepo